 It was amazing to watch the wildlife and meet the people, and to experience that in a community that was a safe container with committed people.
 It was so satisfying and fulfilling.
 I was just blown away.

 The safari experience exceeded our lofty expectations.
 South Luangwa National Park is teeming with incredible animals — so abundant, varied, natural and free, beautiful, graceful, powerful, funny, accessible and exciting, not to mention photogenic!
 Kafue is remote, wild, scenic and exciting.
 We missed nothing by passing up Tanzania except the crowds.
 And we gained a day at Victoria Falls, which is worthy of anyone’s bucket list.

 What sets this safari apart, though, is the human interaction, both with the local people and with our travelling companions.
 A day and an overnight in a thatched-hut village out in the bush mixing with the people, two days and an evening with young people and adults deeply involved in grass roots community development and conservation.
 Opportunities almost every day to reflect and share within our group on what we were doing and seeing –always with lots of laughs.
 Periodic yoga and other movement, skillfully led by Laura and suited to our capabilities.
 We had some great conversations and look forward to staying in touch with one another across the country.
 Who knows, maybe even a reunion somewhere!

-My testimonial begins by saying that I would follow Tom Bennigson anywhere.
-He is a very genuine person.
-He is full of thoughts – some about Africa, some about philosophy, poetry or politics.
-He has also been studying Africa for many years; his commitment to Africa dating back at least 30 years.
+I would follow Tom Bennigson anywhere.
+He is a very genuine person, full of thoughts … about Africa, philosophy, poetry or politics.
+He has also been studying Africa for many years; his commitment to Africa dates back at least 30 years.
 Lucky for us, Tom has started taking others on tour with him.

 Tom’s wife Laura rounded out our tour with caring and yoga, both of which were essential for our team.
 She was so sweet and reassuring.